-When is the Best Time to Go to Copenhagen?
+When is the Best Time to go for a Copenhagen City Break?

 I think the best time to go to Copenhagen is in the summer months.
 It’s really at its best in the long days and blue skies of summer – what’s better than sitting canalside, watching the locals bustle about in the picturesque city?

 The summer months also bring a host of outdoor markets where visitors can sample food from around the world, wine bars open their terraces and generally people sprawl over every available surface making the most of the much-welcome sun.

 Can’t make it to Copenhagen during the summer?
 Spring is also a good time to visit Denmark’s capital – the short daylight hours of the winter are distant memories and the city comes to life again.